disruptif/hipay-docs/hipay-enterprise-sdk-js/1-home.md

-# HiPay Enterprise SDK for JavaScript (Direct Post)
+# HiPay Enterprise SDK Tokenization

-The HiPay Enterprise SDK for JavaScript allows you to tokenize credit or debit cards using the HiPay Enterprise payment platform, directly from the web browser.
+The HHiPay Enterprise SDK Tokenization allows you to tokenize credit or debit cards using the HiPay Enterprise payment platform, directly from the web browser.
 This method (called Direct Post in the PCI Council terminology) enables you to offer a unified payment workflow to your customers while remaining PCI compliant.

 # Security principle

 Payment data (card number, card verification code and so on) will never hit your server: they will remain in the browser and will be sent directly to the HiPay Enterprise Secure Vault.
 This method is called "Direct Post".
 That way, you can create your own payment form, hosted on your server.
-Once the user validates the form, payment data are sent to the HiPay Enterprise platform through the HiPay Enterprise SDK for JavaScript, which returns a token.
+Once the user validates the form, payment data are sent to the HiPay Enterprise platform through HiPay Enterprise SDK Tokenization, which returns a token.
 Then, you can process payments with the token on the server side.

 # Installation